-Investments: As of May 30, 2015, we have invested in time deposits and certificates of deposit ("CD") in the amount of \$34.7 million.
+Investments: As of May 28, 2016, we have invested in time deposits and certificates of deposit ("CD") in the amount of \$9.5 million.
+Of this, \$2.3 million mature in less than twelve months and \$7.2 million mature in greater than twelve months.
+As of May 30, 2015, we had approximately \$34.7 million invested in time deposits and CD's.
 Of this, \$23.7 million mature in less than twelve months and \$10.9 million mature in greater than twelve months.
-As of May 31, 2014, we had approximately \$32.7 million invested in time deposits and CD's.
-Of this, \$31.7 million matured in less than twelve months and \$1.0 million matured in greater than twelve months.
 The fair value of these investments is the face value of each time deposit and CD.

 We also have investments in equity securities, all of which are classified as available-for-sale and are carried at their fair value based on quoted market prices.
-Our investments, which are included in non-current assets, had a carrying amount of \$0.6 million at May 30, 2015, and \$0.5 million at May 31, 2014.
-Proceeds from the sale of securities were \$0.2 million during fiscal years 2015, 2014, and 2013.
+Our investments, which are included in non-current assets, had a carrying amount of \$0.6 million at May 28, 2016, and \$0.6 million at May 30, 2015.
+Proceeds from the sale of securities were \$0.3 million during fiscal 2016 and \$0.2 million during fiscal years 2015 and 2014.
 We reinvested proceeds from the sale of securities, and the cost of the equity securities sold was based on a specific identification method.
-Gross realized gains and losses on those sales were less than \$0.1 million during fiscal years 2015, 2014, and 2013.
-Net unrealized holding losses during fiscal years 2015, 2014, and 2013, were less than \$0.1 million and have been included in accumulated comprehensive income (loss) during its respective fiscal year.
+Gross realized gains and losses on those sales were less than \$0.1 million during fiscal years 2016, 2015, and 2014.
+Net unrealized holding losses during fiscal years 2016, 2015, and 2014, were less than \$0.1 million and have been included in accumulated comprehensive income (loss) during its respective fiscal year.

 Discontinued Operations: During fiscal year 2011, we completed the sale of the assets primarily used or held for use in, and certain liabilities of, our RF, Wireless and Power Division ("RFPD"), as well as certain other Company assets, including our information technology assets, to Arrow Electronics, Inc. ("Arrow") in exchange for \$238.8 million, ("the Transaction").
 In accordance with Accounting Standards Codification ("ASC") 205-20, Presentation of Financial Statements - Discontinued Operations ("ASC 205-20"), we reported the financial results of RFPD as a discontinued operation.
-Refer to Note 4 "Discontinued Operations" for additional discussion on the sale of RFPD.